mjfrigaard/storybench-posts/12.1-bike-rentals-example/README.md

 ![](images/ggRentalsByTemp-1.png)<!-- -->

+The output below is R’s way of telling us how the best-fit line is being drawn through each set of data.

 ``` r
 `geom_smooth()` using method = 'loess' and formula 'y ~ x'
 ```

 ## Graph2: Bike Rental Volume By Wind Speed

+We would also expect windier conditions to negatively impact bike rentals.

 ``` r
 # ggRentalVolByWindSpeed ----